 Type 1 Diabetes

-In the case of Type-1 diabetes, one might have to check his/her sugar levels between four to ten days a day.
-This can range throughout the day, before taking your meals, after having your meals, after exercising, before sleeping, etc. Since the sugar levels of a Type-1 diabetic are fluctuating frequently due to the body unable to produce insulin, it is important to test your blood sugar regularly.
+In the case of Type-1 diabetes, one might have to check his or her sugar levels four to ten times a day.
+This can range throughout the day; before taking your meals, after having your meals, after exercising, before sleeping, etc. Since the sugar levels of a Type-1 diabetic fluctuate frequently due to the body’s inability to produce insulin, it is important to test your blood sugar regularly.

 Type 2 Diabetes

-People with Type 2 Diabetes might have to check their blood sugar levels 2-4 times a day depending on the pre-existing body conditions.
+People with Type 2 Diabetes might have to check their blood sugar levels 2-4 times a day depending on their pre-existing body conditions.
 Furthermore, additional insulin intake also plays a pivotal role in the number of times one assesses blood sugar.
-In general, the timings preferred are before and after meals, exercising, and before bedtime.
+In general, the preferred timings are before and after meals, exercise, and before bedtime.

-Now that we have set the context of the use of glucometer and its importance in the lives of a diabetic, here are a few steps to follow on using the sugar testing machine:
+Now that we have set the context of using a glucometer and its importance in the lives of diabetics, here are a few steps to follow when using the sugar testing machine:

-Before starting out, ensure you have everything set out including your glucometer, the test strip, lancing device, lancet, and alcohol pad.
+Before starting, ensure you have everything set out, including your glucometer, test strip, lancing device, lancet, and alcohol pad.
 The testing phase is divided into five phases:

 - Preparing the lancet device

-- Cleaning your hands before sugar level test
+- Cleaning your hands before the sugar level test

-- Blood sampling and measurement of glucose test
+- Blood sampling and measurement of glucose tests

-Measuring blood glucose levels anytime, anywhere is now possible with BeatO’s CURV USB Connected Glucometer.
-With this mobile-based glucometer, you can effortlessly take sugar readings, sync with the BeatO App and maintain a log of all your previous readings to understand the pattern of your sugar levels.
+Measuring blood glucose levels anytime, anywhere is now possible with BeatO’s CURV smartphone Connected Glucometer.
+With this mobile-based glucometer, you can effortlessly take sugar readings, sync with the BeatO app, and maintain a log of all your previous readings to understand the pattern of your sugar levels.

 1. Preparing the lancet device

-- The depth of the blood sample between 1-5 where level 5 is the deepest penetration.
-Select the number depending on the skin type
+- The depth of the blood sample is between 1-5 where level 5 is the deepest penetration.
+Select the number depending on the skin type.

-- Cock the lancing device by holding the adjustable tip in one hand and pulling on the sliding barrel.
-Do it till you feel a click
+- Hold the lancing device by clasping the adjustable tip in one hand and pulling on the sliding barrel.
+Do it till you feel a click.

-2. Cleaning the device before sugar level test
+2. Cleaning the device before the sugar level test

 - Wash your hands thoroughly.
 Use an alcohol swab in a case where you can’t wash your hands or are outdoors.

-- Ensure your hands are completely dry by dabbing your fingers in a towel and remove all the moisture
+- Ensure your hands are completely dry by dabbing your fingers in a towel and removing all the moisture.

 3. Preparing glucometer and test strips

-- Insert a glucometer strip with the contact bar side facing upwards and into the meter’s test strip port
+- Insert a glucometer strip with the contact bar side facing upwards into the meter’s test strip port.

 4. Blood sampling and measurement of glucose test